adamsilver/fdpb/02-a-checkout-flow.md

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
 It would be quite odd if the salesperson did not do so.

 Just like the car salesperson, we'll ask for the right information at the right time.
 For example, payment happens toward the end.
-And users will be given a chance to check their order before finally submitting it.
+And users will be given a chance to check their order before submitting it.
 Finally, the confirmation page acts a sales receipt for administrative purposes.
 Here's the complete flow:

 1. Email address
 2. Mobile phone (optional)